rklymentiev/py-for-neuro/chapters/chapter1.md

 <exercise id="3" title="Create your first variable">

-1. Create a new variable `x` and set it to be equal 4;
+1. Create a new variable `x` and set it to be equal to 4;
 2. assign the value of the square root of `x` to a new variable `y`;
 3. print the value of the variable `y` on the screen.